Done with Mirrors: Background

+"Let the Music Do the Talking" was a rerecording of the title track from the first album by the Joe Perry Project, with altered lyrics and melody.
+According to Chuck Eddy, Aerosmith's version is tougher than the original, "while still appropriately letting Joe's guitar talk–like an elephant, no less-–while Tyler discussed somebody being his 'brand-new drug'."
+The music of "The Reason a Dog" have been compared to the Police's "Invisible Sun" (1981), while its lyrics espouse "tail-wagging canines teaching male-nagging spouses life lessons".
+Elsewhere, "Shela" is a syncopated song which, according to Eddy, "almost goes disco, at least in the mid-1980s, ZZ Top sense of the word", while "Gypsy Boots" rides an AC/DC-esque riff until a switch to bass vamps near its conclusion.
+The final songs on the vinyl edition are the blues song "She's on Fire" and the fast, straightforward R&B song "The Hop", featuring blues harp, whereas cassette and CD versions conclude with "Darkness", a dirge that Eddy says connects "foreboding old Aerosmith alley crawls like 'Seasons of Wither' with more lucrative Tin Pan Alley moves to come."

 Viacom (MTV & VH1) executive Doug Herzog recalled that, after this album, "Aerosmith was done… They were a little bit of a joke."
+Eddy speculated that the album's failure may have been due to the "kick-the-coke-habit pun" of the title, or the lead single and first song being a remake of a five-year-old Joe Perry Project song.
 However, they would revive their career in 1986 with a landmark remake of 1975's "Walk This Way" with hip-hop group Run DMC, followed by an album that would eventually go 5× Platinum – Permanent Vacation – in 1987.

 Done with Mirrors is the last Aerosmith record written without the aid of outside songwriters, as of Music from Another Dimension!

 Packaging and title

-In keeping with the title, all the text (bar the catalog number and UPC) on the original releases were written back-to-front – to be read by holding it to a mirror.
-Rereleases flip the artwork so it can be read without a mirror, and add the band's logo.
-As a result, the original CD (which came in a longbox) is collectable (all text in the booklet of the first CD pressing is also back-to-front).
+In keeping with the title, all the text (bar the catalog number and UPC) on the original releases, including all text in the booklet of the first CD pressing, were written back to front, to be read by holding it to a mirror.
+Re-releases flip the artwork so it can be read without a mirror, additionally adding the band's logo.
+As a result, the original CD (which came in a longbox) is a collector's item.

 The title refers both to illusions that are "done with mirrors", and the laying out of drugs such as cocaine, traditionally snorted off a mirror.